nephila/djangocms-blog/README.rst

              A datamigration is in place to migrate the data, but check that works ok for your project before upgrading, as this might delete some relevant data.
+             Some plugins have a broken tag management prior to 0.6, in case you have issues with tags, upgrade to latest version to have it fixed.

 .. warning:: When upgrading to version 0.6, check that every post as an attached
              category, or select a menu without categories.